brianguenter/Julia-Programming-Workflow/Workflow.md

 ```
 ### Put export statements immediately after function definitions

 By convention the user accessible API of a module is assumed to consist of only those names which are exported from the module.
-All other names are assumed to be internal functions which can change at any time.
-You export names from a module using the `export` statement which can be placed anywhere in your module code:
+All other names are assumed to be unsupported internal functions.
+You export names from a module using the `export` statement.
+This can be placed anywhere in your module code:
 ```
 julia> module ExportExample
        export f1